Willicious/NeoLemmixCommunityEdition/Readme.txt

-NeoLemmix
+NeoLemmix Community Edition

+by William James
-by Namida Verasche and Stephan Neupert, based on Lemmix by Eric Langedijk, inspired by Lemmings by DMA.
+based on NeoLemmix by Namida Verasche and Stephan Neupert, itself based on Lemmix by Eric Langedijk, inspired by Lemmings by DMA.

 The main branch is "master", which gives users access to most data files allowing them to easily mod their copy of the game.

-Release builds are compiled using Delphi 10.3 Community Edition.
+Release builds are compiled using Delphi 10.4.2.

 No version currently exists that can be compiled on Lazarus.
 This implies in particular that the only way to play NeoLemmix on Linux systems is via Wine.